byuflowlab/OpenFASTTools.jl/docs/src/quickstart.md

 ## Running OpenFAST
 Because you have to use a minimum of three modules (InflowWind, AeroDyn, and ElastoDyn), this is a little more involved.
 Luckily, it follows about the same procedure from before.
+A file for the glue code is also required.

 !!! tip
     While reading and writing your files using OpenFASTsr can be useful, sometimes I just take an old input file and change it manually (especially if I don't plan on making lots of changes).

+### OpenFAST Glue Code

+### InflowWind

+### AeroDyn
+Now, because we are using the OpenFAST glue code to drive AeroDyn, we don't need the ADDriver file, but we will still need the ADInput, ADBlade, and AirfoilInput files.
+We can just use the same files from before.

+### ElastoDyn